 Length: 1.8 miles

-Elevation Gain: 715 feet
+Elevation gain: 715 feet

 Type: Out and Back

-Estimated Time: 1 hour and 15 minutes
+Estimated time to complete: 1 hour and 15 minutes

 You won’t have to drive anywhere for this one because you’ll really just be starting from the other side of the park Dog Lake parking lot.
 There is some elevation gain, but don’t let that deter you if the Tuolumne River Loop was doable for you!
 About 0.2-0.4 miles into the trail is where it’s the steepest and the rest is a fairly gradual uphill.
 At 0.4 miles and at the end of the steepest part, you’ll see a junction in the trail, make sure to follow that to the left.
 This well-marked trail promises great wildflower views for those interested in the hike!